Legalunicorn/madeyesguide/content/traps/redChurch.md

 Requires you to be fast.
 As a tip, remember you have to drag down the camera for this one, saves you time figuring out the orientation.

 - Partially trap survivors
-- No confined space, used
+- No confined space, used`
-- console 5, drag down`
 addnotes=`
 watch out for the pallet, the worse think you can do is get stunned and waste a big opportunity.
 You may wall the pallet if necessary